amlanmohanty1/amlanmohanty1/README.md

 - 👯 I’m looking to work as an intern and contribute to any organization with my ML skills.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: Gmail: amlan.adishakti@gmail.com , LinkedIn: https://www.linkedin.com/in/amlan-mohanty-2869491a4/
+- 📫 How to reach me: Gmail: amlan.adishakti@gmail.com , [LinkedIn] (https://www.linkedin.com/in/amlan-mohanty-2869491a4/)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 - 💼